 As the financial year of your small business winds down, you may find all of your attention turning to strategic planning for the next year, but don’t forget your tax deadlines are also quickly approaching.
 You want to make strong financial decisions ending the year so you can minimize your tax obligations for the current year.
 Follow these simple tips to leave more money in your pocket at tax time.

 Accelerate Expenses and Delay Income

 A tax dollar deferred is a tax dollar saved.
-The Canadian tax system is based on an annual reporting of income.
-The reality of business, however, is that income and expenses have nothing to do with how long it takes the Earth to circle the sun.
-Take advantage of this dichotomy by doing two things: Accelerate some expenses, and defer some income.
+The Canadian tax system is based on an annual reporting of income, but the reality of business is that income and expenses aren’t always relying on how long it takes the Earth to circle the sun.
+Take advantage of this by doing two things: Accelerate some expenses, and defer some income.
 Money you spend before the end of the year can give you additional expenses to claim.
 Holding off on making more money, even just a few days, can let you wait another year before claiming that income.

 If your cash flow allows it, stock up on supplies and pay all of your bills in the last days of your tax year.
 This way, you can deduct them from your income right away, causing an instant tax reduction.
-For example, a company that has a December 31 year end and purchases something on December 30 can deduct it from its current year.
-Waiting just two days and purchasing the same item on January 1 would mean it can only be deducted 12 months later at the end of the next financial year.
+If you company purchases something on December 30 and uses a December 31 year end, you can deduct the expense from the current year.
+Waiting just two days and purchasing the same item on January 1 means you have to wait 12 months to deduct the expenses at the end of the next financial year.
 The same applies to income.
 If you’re planning a service visit for a client around the holidays, waiting until after the first day of the following month can let you still recognize the income but defer it a year.

 Maximize Your RRSP Contributions